flyteorg/flyte/docs/user_guide/customizing_dependencies/raw_containers.md

 One of the benefits of raw container tasks is that Flytekit does not need to be installed in the target container.

 :::{note}
-Raw containers cannot be run locally at the moment.
+Raw containers can be run locally when flytekit version >= 1.11.0.
 :::

 ## Scripts